 |Do You Own Property?||NO|

 Rich Uncles Pros and Cons

-Rich Uncles has a low minimum to get started and pays monthly dividends which is attractive for investors seeking regular cash flow but fee transparency is a bit murky and, while middlemen are cut out, it’s not entirely clear what the total annual cost of fees is as a % of your overall investment.
+Rich Uncles has a low minimum to get started and pays monthly dividends which is attractive for investors seeking regular cash flow but fee transparency could be improved.

 |Rich Uncles Pros||Rich Uncles Cons|

 |✅ Low Investment Minimum: You can get started for just $500.||❌ Illiquid Investments: Rich Uncles will repurchase shares monthly but also states that “you must be prepared to hold your shares for an indefinite length of time” which suggests liquidity is limited.|

 |✅ Monthly Dividends: Dividends are paid each month from rental income and may be received in the form of cash deposits or reinvested.||❌ Geographic Exposure: While Rich Uncles has broad (though not full) nationwide coverage, heavy exposure to the retail sector is noteworthy in some investment offerings, such as Rich Uncles I.|